Woojoo Na

 IMACC 2019

-By leveraging group properties in Cayley hash functions, we introduce a trapdoor attacks on Cayley hash function parameters.
+By leveraging group properties in Cayley hash functions, we introduce trapdoor attacks on Cayley hash function parameters.

 Source code credit to Dr. Barron